Synerty/peek-mobile-theme/docs/peek_screens/title_bar/title_bar.rst

 SCSS Files
 ----------

-The Title Bar looks classes are found in the :file:`_title_bar.scss`.
+The Title Bar style classes are found in the :file:`_title_bar.scss`.

 The Title Bar HTML layout classes are found in the